ahmet2mir/dockerfiles/leed/README.md

     fig -p myproject up -d

-If you need to enter in the app, use nsenter https://github.com/jpetazzo/nsenter and the script docker-enter
+If you need to enter in the app, use docker exec since Docker 1.3 https://github.com/ahmet2mir/docker-memo

-    docker-enter leed
+    docker exec -it leed /bin/bash
     or
-    docker-enter leed_leed_1
+    docker exec -it leed_leed_1 /bin/bash

 In Database

-    docker-enter leed_db_1
+    docker exec -it leed_db_1 /bin/bash

 License
 -------